open-archetypes/tycho-eclipse-plugin-archetype/README.md

 tycho-eclipse-plugin-archetype
 ==============================

-This archetype will create a multi-modules project with a nested structure :
+This archetype will create a multi-module project with a nested structure :

      __artifactId__    : parent pom project
      |